 With rising rates of addiction and overdose deaths related to prescription drugs, there is growing concern about how to handle medication provided to patients.
 In the past twenty years, deaths from unintentional drug overdoses have increased by over 500% and the majority of this increase is due to prescription painkillers.
 The reality is that most of these prescription drugs are coming from well-intentioned doctors who are providing medication for pain.
 Stop Prescription Drug Abuse

-Physicians may not have enough training to identify warning signs of addiction in their patients and are failing to exercise the necessary caution in providing prescriptions.
+Physicians may not have enough training to identify warning signs of addiction in their patients and are failing to exercise the necessary caution in providing dangerous prescription drugs.
 Unfortunately, doctors are at least partially to blame for the increase in prescription drug addiction; even those who are typically conscientious and respected in the medical community.

 How Physicians Contributed to Growing Rates of Addiction